exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 Since testcontainers will not terminate the container any more you have to manually terminate it.
 You can find the container id using `docker ps` command and terminate it by running `docker rm -f <CONTAINER-ID>`.

 Please note that the reuse capability works reliably with Exasol version 7 and above.
-We do not recommend the reuse option for older versions.
+We disabled that option for older versions.

 ## Troubleshooting